 Demand a National Animal Offenders Register

-What we’re campaigning for
+What we’re campaigning for – National Animal Offenders Register

-Create a Register within existing intelligence systems accessible to all relevant agencies.
-The Register would act as a notification system to make it easier to detect individuals convicted of animal abuse by flagging their involvement in other criminal activities.
-This is especially important for those who have been banned, given that animal abuse is often an early indicator of wider patterns of offending.
+The creation of a system connected to already existing intelligence databases that would allow enforcement agencies to track repeat offenders, monitor bans, and identify links between animal abuse and other crimes earlier.
+The Register would act as a notification system, flagging individuals convicted of animal abuse and making it easier to detect their involvement in other criminal activity.
+This is especially important for those who have been banned from owning animals, as animal abuse is often an early indicator of wider patterns of offending.

 Download the Manifesto